Remember ‘Free Willy’? That movie makes you create a soft corner for whales in your heart. But whales aren’t as cute as the movie portrays them.

 The number of attacks is alarming, which has raised concern, and even scientists are puzzled by this type of aggression shown by the killer whales.
 Some of the incidents are as follows:

-- A group of orcas attacked a motorboat in the middle of the night on 22 July.
-They spun the boat, in an attempt to tip it, and carried on the activity for 20 minutes.
+- A group of orcas attacked a motorboat in the middle of the night on July 22.
+They spun the boat in an attempt to tip it and carried on the activity for 20 minutes.

 - Another attack occurred earlier that same day when a 34-foot yacht was spun 180 degrees and pushed around for 15 minutes.

-- Two attacks took place on 30 August, where a French and Spanish vessel suffered damage.
+- Two attacks took place on August 30, when a French and Spanish vessel suffered damage.
 The Spanish naval yacht lost a part of its rudder due to the whale attack.

-It’s not clear why whales attack boats, but according to some researchers, the recent attacks are probably a revenge act on humans, as killer whales feed on tuna.
+It’s unclear why whales attack boats, but according to some researchers, the recent attacks are probably a revenge act on humans, as killer whales feed on tuna.
 And they know fishing ships come up and steal all their food.

 What Precautions Can You Take To Avoid A Whale Attack?